-61 10.1 These Regulations, of which Appendices 1, 2, and 3 form integral parts, shall enter into force on 1 July 1990 at 0001 hours UTC.
+61 10.1 These Regulations, of which Appendices 1, 2 and 3 form integral parts and which complement the provisions of the Constitution and Convention of the International Telecommunication Union, shall enter into force on 1 January 2015 and shall be applied as of that date pursuant to Article 54 of the Constitution.

 Reasons: Suppress 10.2, 10.3 and 10.4, and align with the Radio Regulations.